fnune/toastboard/NOTES.md

 I'm going to look for a way to do (2) in `make menuconfig`.

 The Memfault-specific configuration has an option "Enable saving a coredump to flash storage (OTA slot)".
-The other cohice is "User defined coredump storage region".
+The other choice is "User defined coredump storage region".
 I guess I could pick the second, but there's a default partition table that includes an OTA slot from the SDK, so I'm going to use that instead of the NVS partition.

 The configuration changed like so: